Religion in Scotland: Other Protestant denominations

 Other Protestant denominations which entered Scotland, usually from England, before the 20th century included the Quakers, Baptists, Methodists and Brethren.
 By 1907 the Open Brethren had 196 meetings and by 1960 it was 350, with perhaps 25,000 people.
 The smaller Exclusive Brethren had perhaps another 3,000.
 Both were geographically and socially diverse, but particularly recruited in fishing communities in the Islands and East.
 In the 2011 census 5,583 identified themselves as Brethren, 10,979 as Methodist, 1,339 as Quaker, 26,224 as Baptist, and 13,229 as Evangelical.
+In the 2022 census 3,376 identified themselves as Brethren, 8,088 as Methodist, 1,409 as Quaker, 22,160 as Baptist, and 14,494 as Evangelical.

 Pentecostal churches were present from 1908 and by the 1920s there were three streams: Elim, Assemblies of God and the Apostolic Church.
 A Holiness movement, inspired by Methodism, emerged in 1909 and by 1915 was part of the American Church of the Nazarene.
 The 2011 census lists 12,357 Pentecostals and 785 Church of the Nazarene.
+In the 2022 census, there were recorded a growth in those identifying within the Pentecostal movement, with 18,954 Pentecostals, 2,048 Charismatics, 857 from the Apostolic Church, 850 Church of the Nazarene, and 35 from the Full Gospel Assembly.

 Catholicism

 During much of the 20th century and beyond, significant numbers of Catholics emigrated to Scotland from Italy, Lithuania, and Poland.
+According to the catholic Bishops' Conference of Scotland, there were 676,000 Catholics in 2023.

 However, the church has been affected by the general decline in churchgoing.
-Between 1994 and 2002 Roman Catholic attendance in Scotland declined 19%, to just over 200,000.
+Between 1994 and 2002 Catholic attendance in Scotland declined 19%, to just over 200,000.
 By 2008, the Bishops' Conference of Scotland estimated that 184,283 attended mass regularly in that year: 3.6% of Scotland's population.
 According to the 2011 census, Catholics comprise 15.9% of the overall population.
 In 2011, Catholics outnumbered adherents of the Church of Scotland in just four of the council areas, including North Lanarkshire, Inverclyde, West Dunbartonshire, and the most populous council, Glasgow City.
+According to the 2019 Scottish Household Survey, 13% of the adult Scottish population identified with Catholicism.
+The statistical returns in the Catholic Directory for Scotland 2025 stated that the average weekly Mass attendance in November 2023 was 95,029.

 In February 2013, Cardinal Keith O'Brien resigned as Archbishop of St Andrews and Edinburgh after allegations of sexual misconduct against him.
 Subsequently, there were several other cases of alleged sexual misconduct involving other priests.
 O'Brien was replaced as Archbishop of St Andrews and Edinburgh by Leo Cushley.

 Orthodoxy

-The various branches of Orthodox Christianity (including Russian, Greek, and Coptic) had around 8,900 respondents at the 2011 census.